 Noticing the elevation at which a particular coffee was grown can not only give you a clue about its complexity, quality, and overall flavors, but it may also give you a small glimpse into the life those beans lived before they arrived in your mailbox.

-The next time you brew a high-elevation coffee, imagine the crisp mountain air, the low-hanging clouds, the hard work of the pickers’ expert hands, and the amazing topographical diversity of the places on earth that grow these beans we love so much.
+The next time you brew a coffee at home from beans that are harvested at a higher elevation, imagine the crisp mountain air, the low-hanging clouds, the hard work of the pickers’ expert hands, and the amazing topographical diversity of the places on earth that grow these beans we love so much.
 If that doesn’t send you soaring, we don’t know what will.